 Contemporary Notables of the name McGillis (post 1700) +

 - Kelly Ann McGillis (b.
 1957), American Golden Globe nominated actress, best known for her roles in Top Gun, The Accused, and Witness

-- John D. McGillis, American Democrat politician, Candidate for Michigan State Senate 12th District, 1936; Candidate in primary for U.S. Representative from Michigan 17th District, 1938
+- John D. McGillis, American Democratic Party politician, Candidate for Michigan State Senate 12th District, 1936; Candidate in primary for U.S. Representative from Michigan 17th District, 1938

 - Tom McGillis, Canadian Screen Award and Gemini Award nominated producer and writer